 - Consult with legal counsel to determine if comments made online warrant a disciplinary reaction and if so, how severe.

-Your average person likely believes that he or she can say whatever comes to mind on Facebook because it is “private” and “between friends”.
+Your average person likely believes that they can say whatever comes to mind on social media because it is “private” and “between friends”.
 As the cases discussed above demonstrate, it does not matter if such postings are made outside of working hours or with a non-work computer or device.
 Such activity becomes a workplace issue if there is a real connection between the work place and the activity in question.